 SIU Discontinues Hamilton Investigation

-The Director of the Special Investigations Unit, Joseph Martino, has terminated an investigation into an incident that occurred in December while a 26-year-old man was lodged in a Hamilton police station cell.
+The Director of the Special Investigations Unit, Joseph Martino, has terminated an investigation into the apprehension of a woman in March by Hamilton Police Service officers.

 The SIU is an independent government agency that investigates the conduct of officials (police officers as well as special constables with the Niagara Parks Commission and peace officers with the Legislative Protective Service) that may have resulted in death, serious injury, sexual assault and/or the discharge of a firearm at a person.
 All investigations are conducted by SIU investigators who are civilians.
 Under the Special Investigations Unit Act, the Director of the SIU must